Watch this brief overview

 The Service Assets Department of some companies manages tens of thousands of assets and tools used in the maintenance and repair of heavy industrial equipment out of multiple facilities across the globe.
-Tracking the movement of those Assets and tools from sockets and drill bits to any expensive particle monitors has become increasingly necessary to limit losses and maintain productivity.
+Tracking the movement of those equipment and tools from sockets and drill bits to any expensive particle monitors has become increasingly necessary to limit losses and maintain productivity.

-A barcode-based system deployed to track Assets and tools provided some benefits but ultimately proved inconvenient.
-Like most other companies with a large Assets or tool inventory, a staff member exists to manage each of its tool rooms and track the movements of tools and Assets.
-The supplier’s employees utilized a paper-and-pen-based or a Microsoft Excel based system in which an employee manually wrote down his or her name and the serial numbers of the assets or tools being removed from the tool room inventory, after which the employee entered that data into the company’s back-end system, to be tracked on an Excel spreadsheet.
+A barcode-based system deployed to track equipment and tools provided some benefits but ultimately proved inconvenient.
+Like most other companies with a large equipment or tool inventory, a staff member exists to manage each of its tool rooms and track the movements of tools and equipment.
+The supplier's employees utilized a paper-and-pen-based or a Microsoft Excel based system in which an employee manually wrote down his or her name and the serial numbers of the assets or tools being removed from the tool room inventory, after which the employee entered that data into the company's back-end system, to be tracked on an Excel spreadsheet.

-Beyond the escalating costs of unproductive man-hours (as well as the costs to replace lost Assets and tools from inventory), the barcode-based system will not meet the day-to-day requirements of the warehouse or IT department users.
-The need for a “hands-free inventory tracking system” that could increase productivity while enabling efficient tracking of the assets and tools within their inventory.
+Beyond the escalating costs of unproductive man-hours (as well as the costs to replace lost assets and tools from inventory), the barcode-based system will not meet the day-to-day requirements of the warehouse or IT department users.
+The need for a "hands-free inventory tracking system" that could increase productivity while enabling efficient tracking of the assets and tools within their inventory.

-The Solution: RFID Asset and Tool Tracking Inventory System
+RFID Asset and Tool Tracking Inventory System

 Such RFID-based tracking solution will provide the Assets Departments with an automatic view into which worker was using a particular Asset or tool from the inventory, and for how long.
 In fact, once a system is deployed, physical management using Microsoft Excel Spread sheet, manual entries or a barcode system of the assets or tool in the inventory room was no longer necessary.

-Those companies now know exactly who is using the Assets or tools out of the inventory and can track assets or tool movement between facilities.
+Those companies now know exactly who is using the equipment or tools out of the inventory and can track equipment or tool movement between facilities.
 This visibility enables managers to see a return on their investment in no time.
 Additional savings can be recognized through improved inventory control and the ability to share high-value Assets and tools between facilities, rather than purchase one asset or tool for each.
 Employees carry ID cards, each of which contains a passive HF RFID tag encoded with a unique identification number.
-As an employee passes the tool inventory room portal, RFID reader antennas capture the individual’s ID number, while UHF readers and antennas capture the ID numbers encoded to tools via UHF tags.
-When a technician leaves the Assets or tool inventory room with Assets or tools, the UHF tags are interrogated along with the badge’s HF tag, associating that employee with those tools in the system.
+As an employee passes the tool inventory room portal, RFID reader antennas capture the individual's ID number, while UHF readers and antennas capture the ID numbers encoded to tools via UHF tags.
+When a technician leaves the Assets or tool inventory room with equipment or tools, the UHF tags are interrogated along with the badge's HF tag, associating that employee with those tools in the system.